What Is Racer Support?

-It's that time of year again, rider support season!
+It's that time of year again, racer support season!

-We’ve been doing this for 20+ years, we’re riders and racers ourselves, and we’ve seen a lot of consistencies that separate riders that understand rider support from those that don’t.
-Since the ins and outs of sponsorship aren’t common knowledge, we thought we’d discuss it head on to get you primed and ready to apply this season.
+We’ve been doing this for 20+ years, we’re riders and racers ourselves, and we’ve seen a lot of consistencies that separate those that understand racer support from those that don’t.
+Since the ins and outs of sponsorship aren’t common knowledge, we thought we’d hit it head on to get you primed and ready to apply this season.
 Straight from the horse's mouth.

 Let's start at the beginning.
-What is rider support?
-Rider support is a brand's way of giving back to the racing community while working to sell more products or services, and build valuable partnerships along the way.
+What is racer support?
+Racer support is a brand's way of giving back to the racing community while working to sell more products or services, and build valuable partnerships along the way.

-For perspective, there are 3 possible tiers to rider support.
+For perspective, there are 3 possible tiers to racer support.